We often hear about plastic in the ocean.

 - Sources of micro plastics and types of microplastics may include …

-- [some studies of micro plastic concentrations in rivers] upstream and downstream of wastewater treatment plants… categorised the types of microplastics found into pellets/beads, fibres and fragments/flakes.
-Fragments and fibres made up nearly 90 per cent of the microplastic found in the river samples.
+- [some studies of micro plastic concentrations in rivers] upstream and downstream of wastewater treatment plants [in rivers]… [found that] Fragments and fibres made up nearly 90 per cent of the microplastic found in the river samples.

 In regards to micro plastic pollution from sewage and waste water streams specifically: